Skip to main content

 Since drooling often goes hand in hand with this behavior, consider getting drool bandanas, so your baby isn’t sitting in soggy clothes, and you don’t have to change their outfits so often.

 Some kids are thumb suckers, some chew on their clothing, and some can’t keep their pudgy hands out of their mouths.
 It’s all a part of being a baby and learning the ropes of life.
-Parents should know this behavior is common, normal, and just means your babe is a regular baby doing regular baby things.
+Parents should know this behavior is common, and normal, and just means your baby is a regular baby doing regular baby things.

 Sarah Prager